 It has been reported that pension funds in the US are underfunded by at least $1 trillion.
 This is understated by at least a factor of 3 – the real shortfall is over $3 trillion.

-This is a common problem with most of the rest of the world.
+This is a common problem with many countries around the world.

-There is a simple reason why pension funds will fail … unrealistic expectations.
-Based on very optimistic growth expectations like 8% they desperately assume that they will be able to meet their promises.
-But at this time pension funds can't earn 8%
+There is a simple reason why pension funds will fail … unrealistic expectations of returns.
+Based on very optimistic growth expectations like 5% they desperately assume that they will be able to meet their promises.
+But at this time pension funds can't earn 5%.

 Why not?
-Assume that 10-year Treasury bonds earn about 3% and the average pension fund currently has about half of its funds invested in these bonds.
-So to earn an 8% return the other half of the assets would have to earn 13% … very unlikely!
+Assume that 10-year Treasury bonds earn less than 1% and the average pension fund currently has about half of its funds invested in these bonds.
+So to earn an 5% return the other half of the assets would have to earn 10% … very unlikely!

 So to pay out these pension benefits will require increasing taxes or taking on more debt.